PostgresApp/PostgresApp/documentation/install.md

 ### Migrate data using `pg_dump`

+This is the recommended way for migrating your data.

 1. While the old version is running, use `pg_dump` (or `pg_dumpall` if you have multiple databases) to create a dump of your database
 2. Quit the old version of Postgres.app, then start the new version of Postgres.app
-3. Now use `psql` to restore the dump file
+3. Now use `psql` or `pg_restore` to restore the dump file

 ### Migrate data using `pg_upgrade`